Kombat's multiple competitor match-up is loaded with superpowers.

 Studying one competitor can offer plenty of entry points for further research.
-When you compare keywords from multiple competitors, it's a surefire way to find the core keywords you don't already buy.
+And when you compare keywords from multiple competitors, it's a surefire way to find the core keywords you don't already buy.

 Adding more competitors helps you helps you see a wider picture of the industry and